LinomiDev/frincoe/CODE_OF_CONDUCT.md

 ## Workflow

-Don't commit on the main branch: it's for minor version advancing;
+Don't commit on the `root`, `release-*` and old `dev-*` branches: they are just anchors for development, and will no longer be updated except for bug fixes;
-instead, commit on dev branch for corresponding version.
+instead, commit on the latest `dev-*` branch.
+And when creating a release, create the corresponding branch or select an existing release branch, and rebase the content of current dev branch onto it.
+For each version, a new dev branch will be created by rebasing the latest release branch onto the root branch.

 Commit messages should follow the format `verb component: description`, where the component use `/` as path separator, and can be omitted when it's hard to summarize >\_\<.
 Possible verbs are:

+- `rel`: A new release, for `release-*` branches only.
 - `feat`: A new feature is added, either by extending an existing component or adding a new component.
 - `doc`: More document is added;